 I mean, just more simply, if you want to start talking about food, food banks are running absolutely direly low, and they're letting food spoil because they can't sell it to groceries.

-Like, it is absolutely disgusting.
+Like it is absolutely disgusting.

 It is fucking tragic that we are letting so much food just die when so many people need it.

-How bad he is at his job.
+It's drastic how bad he is at his job.

-Just, like, stammering and kind of, like, long pauses.
+Just like stammering and kind of like long pauses.

 He doesn't seem to know where he's going with anything.